Learn

 What each page is for

-Save tickers you're tracking — kept to your account when you're logged in.
+Your money: the tickers you're tracking — kept to your account when you're logged in (Holdings) — and the guided capital-allocation planner (Plan).

 Reference